Getty Images/iStockphoto

 How secure file transfer works

-How this access control is achieved may vary widely among classes of products, not to mention individual products within each class.
-But the basic idea is that there is some sort of shared secret between the sender and the recipient.
-It could be as simple as a hard-to-guess URL transferred via email or an agreed-upon password.
-Or it could be as complex as integration with an enterprise identity and access management system.
-This shared secret is used to encrypt the file before it is transferred from the sender to the recipient.
-After getting the encrypted file, the recipient's computer uses the shared secret to decrypt the file.
+Secure file transfer services all have a common approach to protecting files: access control.
+How access control is achieved varies widely among products, but the basic idea is a shared secret between the sender and the recipient -- a hard-to-guess URL transferred via email, a password or integration with an enterprise identity and access management system, for instance.
+This shared secret encrypts the file before transfer, and the recipient's computer uses the shared secret to decrypt the file.

 1. Secure data.
-The data itself should have embedded security.
+The data should have embedded security.
 Encryption, for example, ensures no one else on a network can access, read or modify the contents of a file as it moves between systems.

 Types of secure file transfer services